stefanocoretta/coretta2017egg/data-raw/code/process-egg.praat.md

 ```

 Each file is read and the voiced/unvoiced intervals in the EGG channel are detected with `To TextGrid (vuv)`.
-The signal is pass-band filtered before detection to remove hardware high-frequency noise.
+The signal is high-pass filtered (100 Hz) before detection to remove hardware high-frequency noise.

 ```praat "main loop w"
 #### Main loop w ####